The story behind Green Key

 Green Key in Denmark

-In Denmark there are today over 130 businesses that have earned the Green Key certification.
-This includes hotels, hostels, conference and course facilities as well as campsites, all with the Green Key criteria adjusted to their own business types.
+In Denmark there are today more than 130 businesses that have earned the Green Key certification.
+This includes hotels, hostels, conference as well as campsites.

 HORESTA is the business organisation for the Hotel, Restaurant and Tourism industry in Denmark with around 2,000 members.
 They are also the one that manages Green Key Denmark.